Painting Shortcuts That Look Fine at First but Fail Fast Later

 The Most Common Painting Shortcuts That Cause Early Failure

-1. Painting over unrepaired walls Nail holes, dents, hairline cracks, and drywall seams often get left behind.
-Once paint goes on, those defects may still show and can become more noticeable over time.
+| Painting over unrepaired walls | Nail holes, dents, hairline cracks, and drywall seams get left behind. | Surface flaws show through the new colour and become more noticeable in light. |

 The best way to avoid failed paint work is to start with a company that explains the prep clearly and does not hide the real process behind a low number.
-Explore our interior painting services or request a free estimate.

 What These Shortcuts Usually Look Like in Real Homes